SignPath/website/documentation/projects.md

 Trusted build systems are used to provide [origin verification](#origin-verification-restriction) in your build pipeline.

 This requires a [CI integration with origin verification support](/documentation/build-system-integration#ci-integrations-with-origin-verification).
 Currently only AppVeyor is supported.

+From your project configuration, you can link any trusted build system that your SignPath administrator has added.

 ## Webhooks